jordan-clayton/ribble-whisper/README.md

 # Ribble-Whisper

-A high-level adapter for real-time (streaming) and offline transcription using OpenAI's Whisper.
+A high-level toolkit for real-time (streaming) and offline transcription using OpenAI's Whisper.
 This crate wraps core [whisper-rs](https://github.com/tazz4843/whisper-rs) functionality, voice activity detection (VAD), file loading, and optional features like resampling, making Whisper easier to integrate into your own projects.